 Myeongdong is synonymous with shopping.
-If you asked most of the people who went to Seoul where to shop, they’ll definitely tell you to go to Myeongdong Walking Street.
-It is filled with Korean beauty stores, boutiques, and souvenirs, and Korean snack shops.
-The bonus point is the numerous street foods around.
-The street is open 24 hours but most of the stores are open at noontime until 10 PM.
+If you asked most of the people who went to Seoul where to shop, they’d tell you to go to Myeongdong Walking Street.
+It has many Korean beauty stores, boutiques, and souvenirs, and Korean snack shops.
+The bonus point is the various street foods around.
+The street is open 24 hours, but most of the stores are open at noontime until 10 PM.
 The best time to go is around 6 PM onwards.

 Hongdae Night Market

 Hongdae is very much like a little sister of Myeongdong Walking Street.
-The streets are filled with skincare and make-up stores, food stalls, and fashion stores.
+The street has lots of skincare and make-up stores, food stalls, and fashion stores.
 What differs Hongdae from Myeongdong is that there are a lot more bars and street performers here that are enjoying to watch.
-Thrift stores are also cheaper here than in Myeongdong maybe because Hongdae is nearer the universities.
+Thrift stores are also cheaper here than in Myeongdong, maybe because Hongdae is nearer the universities.
 The night market is at Hongik University Station Exit 9.

 Dongdaemun Shopping Complex

 If you’re into clothes, Dongdaemun Night Market is the place to be.
-Just across Dongdaemun Design Plaza are buildings that are filled with clothes.
+Just across Dongdaemun Design Plaza are buildings that sell mostly clothes.
 It is better to buy wholesale here because it is cheaper.